qespr/SuperDerpy/README.md

 I need to learn C and what is better motivation than Ponies?
 This probably won't go anywhere but it never hurts to try.

+In case I'll get past few commits, here are some of my goals:

+- [ ] Make a little bit better documentation
+- [ ] Actually understand what is going on
+- [ ] Find out what the next levels should have been like
+- [ ] Make at least one new Full level

 Original description: